ndifiori/ORM-E-Commerce-Backend-/README.md

 ## Your Task

 My task for this challenge was to build a back end for an e-commerce website.
-The technologies that I utilized were Node.js and Express.js API that I configured to use Sequelize.
-Then, I used Sequelize to interact with my ecommerce_db database.
+I utilized a MySQL database that the user can interact with by creating, reading, updating, and deleting various shopping catories and products within the database.

+I hope you enjoy the application!

 ## Preview